 Fostering good relations across all characteristics – between people who share a protected characteristic and people who do not share it

 We foster good relations by:

-Ensuring that we are seen as a community school within our local community
+Ensuring that Rosedale Primary School is seen as a community school within our local community

-Ensuring that equality and diversity are embedded in the curriculum and in collective worship.
+Ensuring that equality, equity and diversity are embedded in the curriculum and in collective worship.

 Further information can be found in our Equality Policy within the policies section of our website.

 Our pupils at Rosedale are involved in a social justice project working alongside other schools within the Trust.